Eranmonnie/backend-test/README.md

 1. Implement load testing using `artillery`
 2. Ensure that load testing is able to be run using `npm test:load`.
 You can consider using a tool like `forever` to spin up a daemon and kill it after the load test has completed.
 3. Test all endpoints under at least `100 rps` for `30s` and ensure that `p99` is under `50ms`
+4. Databse actions created are atomic
+5. Financial transactions are idempotent
+6. Date are UTC Compliant
+7. Racing condition is mitigated